Australian Resume Format: Tips, Examples, & Templates

 In the example above, you’ll also notice that the job seeker uses strong action verbs to describe their responsibilities (“led,” “implemented,” and “managed”).
 Action verbs reduce wordiness and convey confidence.

 Whenever possible, quantify your achievements with specific numbers or percentages to demonstrate the impact of your work.
-For example, instead of saying "Increased sales," you could say "Increased sales by 20% in six months."
+For example, instead of saying "Increased sales," you could say "Increased sales by 20% in 6 months."

 Education